-It means live chat is a crucial contact channel if you want to create an omnichannel customer experience that keeps people engaged as much as possible throughout their buying journey - from initial research through to the all-important sale.
+It means live chat is a crucial contact channel if you want to create keep customers engaged throughout their buying journey - from initial research through to the all-important sale.

 One of the most common examples of businesses embracing conversational commerce is the use of customer service chatbots.

-By embedding this technology within their online store, AI virtual agents and scripted chatbots can provide the same kinds of assistance as their human agent counterparts.
+By embedding this technology within their online store, AI virtual agents and scripted chatbots can provide immediate answers to common questions and issues.

-However, unlike human agents, chatbots can automatically assist your site visitors regardless of your core business hours.
+And, unlike human agents, chatbots can automatically assist your site visitors 24/7 - regardless of your operating hours.

 What's more, these bots can even be used across social media platforms like Facebook Messenger too - thanks to Talkative's social media chatbots.